 The Flagging Game

-Yes, that's a minimalist IMAP front-end - the icons should be self-explanatory, and it looks the same on my , my and any other mobile browser worth its salt.
+Yes, that's a minimalist IMAP front-end - the icons should be self-explanatory, and it looks the same on my V800, my Blackberry and any other mobile browser worth its salt.
 Plus, it rotates and resizes images to fit the screen (based on the device's WAP profile), which is great for cartoon strips.
 You can get the (outdated and buggy) source here.
 I'll update it one of these days, honest.

 Getting a Clue

-So it was with interest that, inside 24h, I stumbled upon News Clues - which acts as a proxy for your aggregator, reclassifying items and moving them to a per-topic feed (a very neat approach, but I'd probably rather have it work as an proxy, which is what it seemed like initially) - and James Tauber's post on attention.xml, which (like all designs by committee) seems overly complex for general usage.
+So it was with interest that, inside 24h, I stumbled upon News Clues - which acts as a proxy for your aggregator, reclassifying items and moving them to a per-topic feed (a very neat approach, but I'd probably rather have it work as an HTTP proxy, which is what it seemed like initially) - and James Tauber's post on attention.xml, which (like all designs by committee) seems overly complex for general usage.

 But Is It Really Worth The Trouble?